-Having started as a razor subscription service in 2011, it was acquired by CPG giant Unilever in 2016 and has since moved into the wider men’s skin and beauty care vertical with products like toothbrushes and towels.
+Having started as a razor subscription service in 2011, it was acquired by CPG giant Unilever in 2016 for $1 billion and has since moved into the wider men’s skin and beauty care vertical with products like toothbrushes and towels.

 And while the brand still battles against legacy competitors like Gillette, its online popularity is enjoying a steady rise, with its UK Google search volume increasing 432% in 2018 alone.

 Proudly customer-centric brand HelloFresh has moved into the global top spot in the meal kit product category.

 Matt Fitzgerald, VP of Marketing at HelloFresh, told Forbes, “We have this incredible direct-to-consumer feedback loop.”

 “We listen to our customers so closely every week, and now we have six years of data on recipe preferences, culinary preferences, ingredient preferences, seasonal preferences, and we’re using that to make the product better and more customizable, to lead to stronger personalization in the future.”

 This way, the brand is challenging wholesale retailers like Amazon, proving that customization and having a finger on the pulse of the market goes a long way.

 Following accelerated growth from the second half of March onwards, the brand expects full-year growth of around 50% in 2020, up from previously announced targets of around 25%.